 Luckily the Riverbreeze Corn Maze in Truro has lots of other activities for people who are too scared to try a corn maze.
-It's just about an hour from our place but I first heard about it by reading this great review from Heather over at Laptops to Lullabies.
+It's just about an hour from our place but I first heard about it by reading this great review from Heather over at Heather's Handmade Life.
 Recently some friends suggested we all make a day out of it and we we didn't hesitate to say yes.
 They have a girl and a boy close in age to our two and we all love hanging out together.

 First stop was the giant jumping pillow.
 I'm sure, if left to their own devices, the girls (and their Dads) would have spent the day there and been perfectly happy.

 Mr M wasn't as keen on it though so he and I headed over to check out the pigs (who have occasional races throughout the day) and the petting zoo.
 They've got a cow, goats, sheep, and a separate area for bunnies.
 The little boys loved peeking in the wooden house windows in the bunny area to see them.

 I think the favourite activity was the Cow Train.
 It's pulled around by a tractor operated by a young woman who, bless her heart, must not be able to walk straight by the end of a shift.
 It goes pretty much constantly and does a crazy loop-de-loop route over and over again.
 Basically, tractor donuts.
 I did one round and felt a little queasy by the end.
 Miss M and her friend did multiple rounds and finished each one with fist pumps and "That was AWESOME!!" and "Can we go again?"